rednafi/hook-slinger/README.md

     make stop_servers
     ```

-*TODO: Generalize it more before making installable with a `docker pull` command.*
+*TODO: Generalize it more before making it installable with a `docker pull` command.*

 ## Usage

 ### Exploring the Interactive API Docs

-To tryout the entire workflow interactively, head over to the following URL in your browser:
+To try out the entire workflow interactively, head over to the following URL in your browser:

 ```
 http://localhost:5000/docs